patrickbwarren/python3-HNC-solver/README.md

 #### Initial guess

-A suitable initial guess for soft potentials if the solver is not warmed up is $c(r) = -v(r)$ ; this is the random-phase approximation (RPA), which for systems without hard cores is equivalent to the mean spherical approximation (MSA).
+A suitable initial guess for soft potentials is $c(r) = -v(r)$ ; this
+is the random-phase approximation (RPA), which for systems without hard cores is equivalent to the mean spherical approximation (MSA).
+If a similar problem has already been solved then it is often convenient to use the previous solution as the starting point (the solver has been 'warmed up' as it were).
+This is the default approach.

 ### Structural properties